EWC-consortium/eudi-wallet-rfcs/ewc-rfc002-present-verifiable-credentials.md

 #### Using the Digital Credentials API

+> [!NOTE]
+> The Digital Credentials APIs are outside the scope of the EWC LSP, but are included here to support early testing and piloting efforts.

 When using the Digital Credentials API (DC API) [1, Appendix A], the request parameters are passed as a JSON object to the API call.

 *   The exchange protocol identifier MUST be `openid4vp`.